semrush/intergalactic/website/docs/data-display/bar-horizontal/bar-horizontal.md

 ### Null values

-If all the values on the chart are zero, then in the tooltip we shall display null all of them in the tooltips.
+If all values on the chart are zero, display zero in the tooltips.

 ::: tip
-**Zero is also data.
-0 ≠ `n/a`.**
+Zero counts as data.
+0 ≠ n/a.
 :::

 ![](static/null-bar-horizontal.png)

 ![](static/null-2.png)

-### Some dots have no data
+### No data

-Don’t display bars without data.

-When you hover over a dot without data, show tooltip with the `n/a` value.
-We also recommend you to add a message, which explains why there is no data, and when it will be available (if possible).
+Do not display bars for data points without values.
+When hovering over such bars, show a tooltip with the "n/a" value.
+Additionally, consider adding a message explaining the absence of data and providing information on when it will be available (if possible).

 ![](static/na.png)